 Consular services charter.
 But we can't get you out of trouble or out of jail.
 Research laws before travelling, especially for an extended stay.

 Penalties for possession, use or trafficking in illegal drugs in Djibouti are severe, and include long jail sentences and heavy fines.
 The narcotic khat is legal in Djibouti, but is illegal in many other countries.
 More information:

-Homosexuality is not explicitly illegal in Djibouti, however local communities are intolerant of homosexuality and same sex relationships.
+Homosexuality is not illegal in Djibouti, but local communities are intolerant of homosexuality and same sex relationships.
 More information:

 Hunting is forbidden by law.

 Public displays of drunkenness could result in a two year prison term.

 Photography of infrastructure, such as public buildings, ports, airports, bridges and military facilities, is prohibited.
 It is also illegal to photograph military personnel.
 Your equipment will be confiscated and you may be arrested.
 Take care when taking photos near these prohibited places.
 If in doubt, seek advice from authorities.